 If you'd like to learn more about the park, there are several publications that delve into its history, geology and wildlife.
 Many titles are sold at park stores managed by the Shenandoah National Park Association.
 For specific titles, see the Trail Guide sidebar in the "Sights to See" chapter.

 STOP-OFFS

-There are several stop-offs along Skyline Drive that sell souvenirs, groceries, jewelry and more.
-To find out more about the locations of the stopoffs and specific mileposts, please see the "Visitor Services" chapter.
+There are several stop-offs along Skyline Drive that sell souvenirs, apparel, groceries and hand-crafted items To find out more about the locations of the stop-offs and specific mileposts, please see the "Visitor Services" chapter.